-Details 2017 -2020 LTI 2018-2 2020 LTI 2019-20)21 LTI Performance Rights Fair value of Performance Rights at grant date 1 Performance Rights Fair value of Performance Rights at grant date 1 Performance Rights Fair value of Performance Rights at grant date D Gibbs N/A N/A N/A N/A 756,808 2 \$644,654 J Osborne 374,826 \$213,088 380,273 \$214,284 444,482 2 \$378,613 Value used to determine the number of Performance Rights to be granted Company's 30 period to 1 July most recent ca pital raising price te (being the May cement and \$0.695 being the Company's 30 da period to 1 Janua most recent capi prior to that date 2016 share place entitlement issue ay VWAP for the ary 2018 and the tal raising price (being the May ement and \$0.617 being the h Company's 30 day period to 1 Januar most recent capita prior to that date (I 2016 share placen entitlement issue a YWWAP for the y 2019 and the all raising price being the May ment and Performance period December 2020 3 years to 31 Dec 3 years to 31 Dece Vesting hurdle - Shareholder Returns (50% weighting): Relative TSR: 5 assessment of Company's TS dividends paid has performed measurement nominated pee same period. e TSR: 50% - Requires an sment of how the any's TSR, including ads paid to shareholders, rformed over the arement period relative to a ated peer group over the assessment Relative TSR, including shareholders, and the measure and area ated peer group over the assessment relative to a same period relative TS assessment relative TS a % - Requires an ow the Company's vidends paid to s performed over t period relative to r group over the Relative TSR: 35% - Requires an assessment of how the Company's TSR, including dividends paid to shareholders, has performed over the measurement period relative to a nominated peer group over the same period.
-EPS: 15.0% (stretch target 18.7%3) - Earnings per share growth based on the Company's internal three year net profit before tax baseline and the current number of shares on issue.
-Vesting hurdle - Strategic (50% weighting) The strategic vesting condition requires an assessment of the achievement of performance against pre-set strategic objectives were: Discovery of Resources ounces as reaccordance ASX listing Dependant completing exceeding 1 million reported in with JORC and requirements. on the first hurdle: Pre-feasibility The pre-set strategic objectives were: The second discovery of a deposit of greater than 1 million ounces contained gold, or an equivalent (as determined by the Board), maiden Mineral Resource declared or subsequent upgrade confirming greater than 1 million ounces contained gold, Concept Study and Scoping Study completed confirming adequate economics Dependant on the first hurdle: Pre-feasibility Study completed, Maiden Ore Reserve declared, Project Team identified and Native Title agreement in place.
-The pre-set strated were: Peer reviewed a resource of >1N Dependant on the Pre-feasibility of recommending development of evaluation at feel level.
-JORC inferred Moz the first hurdle: completed, optimal trategy for

-- 1 Performance Rights allocated to Executive KMPs under the LTIs, had their values verified using a combination of a Monte Carlo simulation (for those with market hurdles), and a Black-Scholes pricing model (for those with strategic hurdles) - 2 Includes provision for a stretch of 125% on the EPS metric resulting in a total stretch target of 103.75% - 3 Includes provision for a stretch of 125% on the EPS metric resulting in a stretch target of 18.7%
+Details 2017 -2020 LTI 2018-2 2020 LTI 2019-2021 LTI Performance Rights Fair value of Performance Rights at grant date 1 Performance Rights Fair value of Performance Rights at grant date 1 Performance Rights Fair value of Performance Rights at grar date 1 D Gibbs N/A N/A N/A N/A 756,808 2 \$644,654 J Osborne 374,826 \$213,088 380,273 \$214,284 444,482 2 \$378,613 Value used to determine the number of Performance Rights to be granted period to 1 July most recent ca day VWAP for the 2017 and the pital raising price te (being the May cement and \$0.695 being the Company's 30 da period to 1 Janua most recent cap prior to that date 2016 share place entitlement issue ay VWAP for the ary 2018 and the tal raising price (being the May ement and \$0.617 being the h Company's 30 day period to 1 Januar most recent capita prior to that date (l 2016 share placen entitlement issue a VWAP for the y 2019 and the al raising price being the May nent and Performance period December 2020 3 years to 31 Dec 3 years to 31 Dece Vesting hurdle - Shareholder Returns (50% weighting): assessment of Company's TS dividends paid has performed measurement nominated pee same period.
+R, including to shareholders, over the period relative to a r group over the TSR, including di shareholders, ha the measuremer a nominated pee same period. ow the Company's vidends paid to s performed over it period relative to r group over the Relative TSR: 35% assessment of how TSR, including divi shareholders, has the measurement a nominated peer same period.
+EPS: 15.0% (stretc Earnings per share on the Company's year net profit befor and the current nu on issue. w the Company dends paid to performed ove period relative group over the h target 18.7% 5 e growth based internal three ore tax baseline mber of shares Vesting hurdle - Strategic (50% weighting) The strategic vesting condition requires an assessment of the achievement of performance against pre-set strategic objectives Were: Discovery of Resources of ounces as r accordance ASX listing Dependant completing with JORC and requirements. on the first hurdle: Pre-feasibility cluding reporting ounces conta equivalent (as the Board), m Resource dec subsequent u greater than contained gol and Scoping a confirming ac economics Dependant or Pre-feasibility Maiden Ore R Project Team iscovery of a eater than 1 million ined gold, or an s determined by aiden Mineral dared or pgrade confirming I million ounces d, Concept Study Study completed The pre-set strated were: Peer reviewed a resource of >1N Dependant on the Pre-feasibility or recommending development stee evaluation at fee level.
+JORC inferred Moz he first hurdle: ompleted, optimal trategy for simulation (for those with market hurdles), and a Black-Scholes pricing model (for those with strategic hurdles) Includes provision for a stretch of 125% on the EPS metric resulting in a total stretch target of 103.75% Includes provision for a stretch of 125% on the EPS metric resulting in a stretch target of 18.7% are summarised below.